tmaiaroto/go-lambda-geoip/README.md

 help matters when working with larger data sets.
 Of course there's always DynamoDB or RDS or something...But what's going to be faster and easier for deployment?

-I threw some load at the API, about 5,000 requests 10 at a time.
+I threw some load at the API, about 5,000 requests 10 at a time (arguably not the most extensive load test - but I was also load testing my wallet).
 It averaged 46 some requests per second.
 Between all my testing and this light load test, I think I was billed $0.03.
 So Lambda is quite inexpensive.
+Happy service.
+Happy wallet.

 The fastest response was 0.1677 seconds.
 The average was 0.2146 and of course your milage will vary.
 There's many things to consider, including the region and your connection to the internet.